tiffbogich/install-guide/README.md

-Firehose Weekend Environment Install Guide
+Firehose Weekend Environment Install Guide (Adapted for [SSM](https://github.com/standard-analytics/ssm))
 ---------------

 Select the environment you want to setup a web development environment in: